WestDRI/wgpages/content/python202302/python-01-setup.md

 **Disclaimer**: These notes started few years ago from the [official SWC lesson](https://software-carpentry.org/lessons) but then evolved quite a bit to include other topics.

+## Why Python?

+Python is a free, open-source programming language developed in the 1980s and 90s that became really popular for scientific computing in the past 15 years.

+#### Python vs. Excel

+- Unlike Excel, Python can essentially read any type of data, both structured and unstructured.
+- Python is free and open-source.
+- Data manipulation is much easier in Python.
+There are thousands of data processing, machine learning, and visualization libraries.
+- Python can handle much larger amounts of data: limited not by Python, but by your available computing resources.
+In addition, Python can run at scale on larger systems.
+- Python is more reproducible (rerun / modify the script).
+- Python can run on any platform (Windows, Mac, Linux).

+#### Python vs. other programming languages

 Python pros                                 | Python cons
 --------------------------------------------|------------------------
 elegant scripting language                  | slow (interpreted, dynamically typed)